History of Organization

 Today, the two buildings house engaging exhibits which connect local community members and visitors to the rich heritage and diversity of Sparks and the Truckee Meadows.
-A cultural center, a small archival research library, collections storage and administrative offices are also located in the two buildings.
+A cultural center, a small archival research library, collections storage and administrative offices are also located in the museum.

 The Museum facility also includes the nationally registered historic Glendale Schoolhouse and an outdoor train exhibit comprised of a steam locomotive, a cupola caboose and a Pullman executive car.

-The Museum is currently in the midst of a Revitalization Project designed to generate a broader base of visitors and increased usage of the museum facility both at the local and tourism level.
-The nationally registered historic building, which forms the cornerstone of the Museum, was recently rehabilitated and opened a Cultural Center in November 2011 thanks to a community effort.
+The Museum is currently in the midst of a Revitalization Project designed to generate a broader base of visitors and increased usage of the museum facility both at the local and national tourism level.
+The nationally registered historic building, which forms the cornerstone of the Sparks Museum, was recently rehabilitated and opened a Cultural Center in November 2011 thanks to community efforts.
 (See 2011 Annual Report).
 The Museum now offers expanded Arts and Humanities programming in addition to our exhibits and collections.

 Board of Trustees

-The Board of Trustees of the Sparks Heritage Foundation and Museum are all Volunteer and do not receive compensation for their service on the Board.
+The Board of Trustees of the Sparks Heritage Foundation and Museum contribute to the museum through their dedicated involvement and do not receive compensation for their service on the Board.